devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-FundamentalLabs/APIM-4.2.0-Fundamentals-Lab07_Invoke-API/step3/step3.md

   `tail -f /root/apim1/wso2am-4.2.0/repository/logs/wso2carbon.log`{{exec}}

   > Please note that, deploying custom webapps to WSO2 API Manager is not recomanded.
-We are using this approach only for this lab.
+You should be using a web container such as tomcat to host web apps.
+We are using this approach only for lab.

 - Edit the web.xml and update the consumer key/secret.